exogen/graphbrainz/docs/types.md

     <td colspan="2" valign="top"><strong>front</strong></td>
     <td valign="top"><a href="#urlstring">URLString</a></td>
     <td>
-The URL of an image depicting the album cover or “main front” of the release, i.e. the front of the packaging of the audio recording (or in the case of a digital release, the image associated with it in a digital media store).<br><br>In the MusicBrainz schema, this field is a Boolean value indicating the presence of a front image, whereas here the value is the URL for the image itself if one exists.
-You can check for null if you just want to determine the presence of an image.
+<p>The URL of an image depicting the album cover or “main front” of the release,
+i.e. the front of the packaging of the audio recording (or in the case of a digital release, the image associated with it in a digital media store).</p>
+<p>In the MusicBrainz schema, this field is a Boolean value indicating the presence
+of a front image, whereas here the value is the URL for the image itself if one exists.
+You can check for null if you just want to determine the presence of an image.</p>
     </td>
   </tr>
   <tr>
     <td colspan="2" align="right" valign="top">size</td>
     <td valign="top"><a href="#coverartimagesize">CoverArtImageSize</a></td>
     <td>The size of the image to retrieve.
-By default, the returned
+By default, the returned image will have its
-image will have its full original dimensions, but certain thumbnail sizes may be retrieved as well.</td>
+full original dimensions, but certain thumbnail sizes may be retrieved as well.</td>
   </tr>
   <tr>
     <td colspan="2" valign="top"><strong>back</strong></td>
     <td valign="top"><a href="#urlstring">URLString</a></td>
     <td>
-The URL of an image depicting the “main back” of the release, i.e. the back of the packaging of the audio recording.<br><br>In the MusicBrainz schema, this field is a Boolean value indicating the presence of a back image, whereas here the value is the URL for the image itself.
-You can check for null if you just want to determine the presence of an image.
+<p>The URL of an image depicting the “main back” of the release, i.e. the back of
+the packaging of the audio recording.</p>
+<p>In the MusicBrainz schema, this field is a Boolean value indicating the presence
+of a back image, whereas here the value is the URL for the image itself.
+You can check for null if you just want to determine the presence of an image.</p>
     </td>
   </tr>
   <tr>
     <td colspan="2" align="right" valign="top">size</td>
     <td valign="top"><a href="#coverartimagesize">CoverArtImageSize</a></td>
     <td>The size of the image to retrieve.
-By default, the returned
+By default, the returned image will have its
-image will have its full original dimensions, but certain thumbnail sizes may be retrieved as well.</td>
+full original dimensions, but certain thumbnail sizes may be retrieved as well.</td>
   </tr>
   <tr>
     <td colspan="2" valign="top"><strong>images</strong></td>
     <td valign="top">[<a href="#coverartimage">CoverArtImage</a>]</td>
     <td>
 A list of images depicting the different sides and surfaces of a release’s media and packaging.
     </td>
   </tr>
   <tr>